How Much Does It Cost to Build a Website for a Small Business

 16

-What is the average cost of a website?
+What is the average cost of website for small business?

-Most websites fall between $500 and $20,000, depending on DIY vs. professional build, design depth, and features.
-Small informational websites sit on the lower end; custom or ecommerce sites sit on the higher end.
+Most websites fall between AED 1,800 and AED 73,400, depending on whether they are DIY or professional builds, design depth, and features.
+Small informational websites sit on the lower end; custom or e-commerce sites sit on the higher end in Dubai.
+Averages tend to be higher due to premium branding and multilingual demands.

 Plus Icon